DarkDabula/my-modularized-hotas/README.md

 In 2021 I bought a 3D printer and the idea was born to contruct a new and better throttle lever and maybe after this a new joystick.

 ## Goals
-- As much 3D printed parts as possible or reasonable
+- As much 3D printed parts as possible and reasonable
-- Modularized design for easy printing, assembly and customization
+- Modularized design for easy printing, assembly, customization and repair

 ## Current state
 See [here](./status.md)